 J-1 status is very flexible.
-J-1 exchange visitors at OSU can range from a post-doc researcher, a professor or researcher on sabbatical at OSU, a scientific collaborator, a guest lecturer, or a professor or researcher at OSU for up to 5 years.
+J-1 exchange visitors at Oregon State University can range from a post-doc researcher, a professor or researcher on sabbatical at OSU, a scientific collaborator, a guest lecturer, or a professor or researcher at OSU for up to 5 years.
 J-1 exchange visitors may be paid by OSU when such activities are part of his/her program.

-The US Department of State has approved OSU to provide J-1 programs in the following categories: Researcher, Professor, Short Term Scholar, and Specialist.
+The US Department of State has approved OSU to provide J-1 programs in the following categories: Professor, Research Scholar, Short-Term Scholar, Student Intern, and Specialist.
 Each category has requirements that a scholar must meet in order to be classified within the category.
-Please contact an International Faculty & Scholar Advisor with information about the scholar and their position at OSU to determine which category best fits the exchange visitor.
+Please contact an International Scholar Advisor with information about the scholar and their position at OSU to determine which category best fits the exchange visitor's program.